Written by:

 Using AI to improve product quality in (near) real time

-Manufacturing focus: ‘Smart Twin’ of the Factory with factory data and AI models
+Manufacturing focus: a 'Smart Twin' of the factory

-• an auto-encoder plus regression model – to predict product characteristics based on data of the product’s specific shape;
+• Auto-encoder plus regression model that predicts product characteristics based on the product's specific shape.

 Correct, scrap, or continue